 Being the hybrid of the Rhodesian Ridgeback and the Labrador Retriever, the Rhodesian Lab is a gentle and loving large dog.
 Despite their fearsome looks, they’re quite affectionate and tend to get along with most friendly humans (if socialized).

 In the calm, they’re docile dogs.
-However, they can be as energetic as any other Labrador mix when playing outside.
-No matter how energetic your children may be, the Rhodesian Lab will certainly outplay them.
+However, they can be as energetic as any other Lab mix when playing in their element (outside).
+No matter how energetic your children may be, the Rhodesian Lab will outplay them.
 It’s a win-win for parents!

 Given their large size, training is essential with these dogs.
-And while they’re undoubtedly smart dogs, some owners report them being difficult to train.
+And while they’re undeniably intelligent dogs, some owners claim they’re difficult to train.
 These dogs do have a sensitive side to them and will require only positive reinforcement.

 11. German Wirehaired Lab